cam-martin/interview_example/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:f5ed5290d0
 ## Data Manipulation
 This exercise will test your ability to combine data from two different tables or data frames.
-This questions was taken from an interview submission by a Facebook employee on [Glassdoor.com](https://www.glassdoor.com/Interview/Facebook-Data-Scientist-Interview-Questions-EI_IE40772.0,8_KO9,23.htm).
+This questions was taken from an interview submission by a prospective Facebook employee on [Glassdoor.com](https://www.glassdoor.com/Interview/Facebook-Data-Scientist-Interview-Questions-EI_IE40772.0,8_KO9,23.htm).

 `Table 1` has the following variables; `date`, `user_id`, `song_id`, `count`, where count is the total number of times a user has listened to a given song.